QasidAhmad/flashCards/README.md

-additional end session condition when all the cards required to be recalled have already been reviewed i.e. no call recall times are due adding a heirarchy dependence so come cards will not be reviewed until their prerequesite cards are above a certail level
+additional end session condition when all the cards required to be recalled have already been reviewed i.e. no call recall times are due adding a heirarchy dependence so come cards will not be reviewed until their prerequesite cards are above a certail level keeping track of progress of a session to sey you got X number correct statistics about the deck including how many are overdue